7 Signs You’re Stuck in Your Comfort Zone Without Realizing It

 - Limitations start to feel acceptable

-So what once felt restricting or frustrating slowly becomes “just how life is.”
+As a result, what once felt restrictive or frustrating slowly starts to feel like “just the way life is.”

 How People Accidentally Break Out of It

-Most people don’t escape the comfort zone through a single big decision.
+Most people don’t leave their comfort zone because of one huge decision.

 - Small moments of discomfort repeated consistently